nuborian/tiParse/README.md

 # **Parse Server**
-At the moment I am using [Sashido](https://www.sashido.io/) sashido.com for hosting my Parse-Server.
+At the moment I am using [Sashido](https://www.sashido.io/) for hosting my Parse-Server.
 I really can recommand you to try their service.
-If you do - maybe use [Refferal](https://www.sashido.io/?ref=1z7e4LDdRN) ;)
+If you do - maybe use [Refferal](https://www.sashido.io/?ref=1z7e4LDdRN) ;) Of course you can setup your own installation on Providers like AWS, Heroku etc. At least it's a great starting point to develop your new Application.

 ---